GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

      > **Important**: Authoring resources must be created in one of three *regions* (Europe, Australia, or US).
 Language Understanding apps created in European or Australian authoring resources can only be deployed to prediction resources in Europe or Australia respectively; models created in US authoring resources can be deployed to prediction resources in any Azure location other than Europe and Australia.
 See the [authoring and publishing regions documentation](https://docs.microsoft.com/azure/cognitive-services/luis/luis-reference-regions) for details about matching authoring and prediction locations.

+If you don't already have Language Understanding authoring and prediction resources:

 1. Open the Azure portal at [https://portal.azure.com](https://portal.azure.com), and sign in using the Microsoft account associated with your Azure subscription.
 2. Select the **&#65291;Create a resource** button, search for *language understanding*, and create a **Language Understanding** resource with the following settings:
     - **Create option**: Both